drevops/vortex/scripts/drevops/docs/content/tools/variables.md

 ### `DREVOPS_TEST_PARALLEL_INDEX`

-Test runner parallel index.<br />If is set, the value is used as a suffix for the Behat profile name (e.g. p0, p1).
+Test runner parallel index.

+If is set, the value is used as a suffix for the Behat profile name (e.g. p0, p1).

 Default value: `UNDEFINED`